-There is no known cure for schizophrenia, but the outlook for people who have this illness is improving.
-There are many ways to treat schizophrenia, ideally in a team approach.
-These include medication, psychotherapy, behavioral therapy, and social services, as well as employment and educational interventions.
-Psychiatrists, primary care doctors, psychologists, social workers, and other mental health professionals are crucial in helping people with schizophrenia and their families explore sources of treatment.
-The earlier treatment is sought, the better the outcome.
-With treatment, many people with schizophrenia can recover to the point of living functional, rewarding lives in their communities.
+While there is no known cure, it is possible to live a meaningful and happy life with schizophrenia.
+There are many effective treatments, best provided by a team.
+These include medication, psychotherapy, behavioral therapy, and social services, as well as tools to help you stay in school or keep working.
+Psychiatrists, primary care doctors, psychologists, social workers, and other mental health professionals will help you and your family find the treatments best for you.
+The earlier you get help, the better your outcome.
+With treatment, many recover to the point of living functional, rewarding lives in their communities.

-- 50% of people with schizophrenia are either recovered or improved to the point that they can work and live on their own.
+- 50% of people with schizophrenia recover or improve to the point they can work and live on their own.

 - 25% are better but need help from a strong support network to get by.